ahawkins/hawkins.io/blog/_posts/2013-06-19-ember-and-stripe-checkout.md

 Here's the JSBin.
 Tomorrow I'll show you how to put a custom form togehter.

+_A word of warning._ This is not exactly how you should do this real world.
+You would not keep the secret key on the client.
+Instead, post to your server which knows the secret key and thusly makes the secure request to stripe.
+This code is like this to demo the entire flow.
+You've been warned!

 <a class="jsbin-embed" href="http://jsbin.com/alesuk/6/embed?live">Ember + Stripe </a>
 <script src="http://static.jsbin.com/js/embed.js"></script>